dnadanushka/TV-Radio-Stream-Player/README.md

 # TV-Radio-Stream-Player
-Android java youtube TV live stream player and a radio player from url
+Android java youtube TV live stream player and an exoplayer radio player from url

 ## TV Player
 - TV feed is taken from youtube.